I. Purpose

 Permission is hereby granted to do such copying if the

-back often at the Phys-Astro Sims site so as to have available the
+the PhysAstro Sims site regularly so as to have available the

 latest version of each activity on your own server.